Orthopedic surgery: Practice

 A typical schedule for a practicing orthopedic surgeon involves 50–55 hours of work per week divided among clinic, surgery, various administrative duties, and possibly teaching and/or research if in an academic setting.
-According to the American Association of Medical Colleges in 2021, the average work week of an orthopedic surgeon was 57 hours.
+According to the Association of American Medical Colleges in 2021, the average work week of an orthopedic surgeon was 57 hours.
 This is a very low estimation however, as research derived from a 2013 survey of orthopedic surgeons who self identified as "highly successful" due to their prominent positions in the field indicated average work weeks of 70 hours or more.